Lex orendi, lex credendi, lex vivendi.

 Current St. Martha Cantors and others interested in becoming a Cantor, click here for more information.

-Anyone who plays any instrument is welcome to minister at our weekend and Holy Day masses.
+Anyone who plays any wind, brass, or orchestral string instrument is welcome to play at our weekend and Holy Day masses.
 An audition is required, and instrumentalists need to be able to prepare the music on their own.
-Rehearsals would generally occur 30 minutes before the mass at which an instrumentalist will play.
-Flute, violin, oboe, trumpet, drums, guitar, harp, or any other instrument is most welcome.
+Rehearsals occur 30 minutes before the mass at which an instrumentalist will play.